The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 PREPARE ENCHILADA FILLING:

-- In a large bowl stir to combine frozen hash browns, cheese, cooked bacon, pinto beans, and green chilies.
+- In a large bowl, stir to combine frozen hash browns, cheese, cooked bacon, pinto beans, and green chilies.

-- Spray a 9x13-inch pan with non-stick cooking spray.
+- Spray a 9×13-inch pan with non-stick cooking spray.

 ASSEMBLE ENCHILADAS:

-- Place about ½-cup of filling evenly in the middle of the tortilla.
-Roll up tortilla and place seam-side down in prepared pan.
+- Roll up the tortilla and place seam-side down in the prepared pan.
 Repeat with the remaining tortillas and filling.

 MAKE EGG MIXTURE:

-- Whisk together half-and-half, enchilada sauce, eggs, salt and pepper in a large measuring cup or medium bowl.
-Slowly pour mixture over rolled tortillas.
+- Slowly pour mixture over rolled tortillas.
 Spray foil with nonstick cooking spray, and cover with foil.
-Chill overnight in the refrigerator, at least 8 hours.

 BAKE ENCHILADAS:

-- Preheat oven to 375 degrees F. Bake, covered for 35-40 minutes, or until the eggs are set.
-Uncover enchiladas and sprinkle with ½ cup shredded cheddar cheese.
-Keep enchiladas uncovered, and return them to the oven.
-Bake 5-10 minutes, or until the cheese is melted.
+- Keep enchiladas uncovered, and return them to the oven.
+Bake for 5-10 minutes or until the cheese is melted.

 TO FINISH: